Machine-learned molecular mechanics force field for the simulation of protein-ligand systems and beyond: Espaloma force field accurately describes protein-ligand binding free energies

-We also compared the protein-ligand binding free energy calculations using the first generation espaloma model, \texttt{espaloma-0.2.2}~\cite{D2SC02739A}, which was trained on a limited quantum chemical dataset compared to \texttt{espaloma-0.3.0}.
-The system was prepared similarily to those described above.
-In SI Figure ~\ref{fig:cdk2}, \texttt{espaloma-0.2.2} significantly underperforms compared to \texttt{espaloma-0.3.0} for the Cdk2 system due a large outlier. \texttt{espaloma-0.2.2} also demonstrates lesser performance on the Tyk2 system, as illustrated in SI Figure~\ref{fig:tyk2}.
+To assess the impact of dataset scale and the regularization procedures introduced here for training \texttt{espaloma-0.3}, we compared the protein-ligand binding free energy calculations using the first-generation Espaloma force field (\texttt{0.2.2})~\cite{D2SC02739A}, which was trained on a limited quantum chemical dataset and without regularization compared to \texttt{0.3}.
+The free energy calculations were conducted for all four target systems and were prepared similarly to those described above.
+In {\bf SI Figure ~\ref{fig:cdk2}}, \texttt{espaloma-0.2.2} significantly underperforms compared to \texttt{espaloma-0.3} for the Cdk2 system due to a large outlier. \texttt{espaloma-0.2.2} also demonstrates lesser performance on the Tyk2 system, as illustrated in {\bf SI Figure~\ref{fig:tyk2}}.
 Importantly, the protein-ligand binding free energy calculations were unstable for Mcl1 and P38, with many of the ligand transformations being suspended during the simulation.
-These results indicate that \texttt{espaloma-0.3.0}, trained on an extensive quantum chemical dataset and with an improved training strategy, has resulted in the development of a superior espaloma model.
+These results indicate that \texttt{espaloma-0.3}, trained on an extensive quantum chemical dataset and with an improved training strategy, has resulted in the development of a robust and stable Espaloma force field.